 1. Formally deliver the outputs

-The first step in closing your project is to deliver the output/products to the client.
-Check your project plan to identify all outputs and make sure that all of them were completed and handed over.
+So, The first step in closing your project is to deliver the output/products to the client and Check your project plan to identify all outputs and make sure that all of them were completed and handed over.

 2. Validate project completion

-Next is to confirm that the project is finished.
-You can announce that the project is completed.
+Hence, the Next is to confirm that the project is finished.
+So, You can announce that the project is completed.
 Each person involved in the project needs to agree on the project’s completion before you officially close it out.

 To verify the project’s completion, you will have to obtain approvals for the project deliverables with official signatures from the project stakeholders.

-Make sure to document this step.
-So you have the proof that the project conclusion was officially signed off.
+Meanwhile Make sure to document this step.
+So you have proof that the project conclusion was officially signed off.

 3. Review records and documentation